 - Mark clothes with a laundry pen or thread and needle in a spot other than the label.

-- Do not allow people you do not know well to stay overnight in your room.
+- Do not allow people you don't know well to stay overnight in your room.

-- If you see a suspicious person, notify Oregon State Police/Department of Public Safety immediately by calling 7-7000.
-Be prepared to give a description of the person, and tell where you last saw the person and the direction he or she was headed if applicable.
+- If you see a suspicious person, notify Oregon State Police/Department of Public Safety immediately by calling 7-7000 or 541-737-7000.
+Be prepared to give a description of the person, where you last saw the person and the direction he or she was headed if applicable.

 Protecting Your Residence (Off Campus):